charlescodes/cobalt/DECISIONS.md

 - `MapLoader.rebake_navigation()` configures the `NavigationMesh` to parse static colliders and bakes the `NavigationRegion3D`.
 - Walls block movement because the native navmesh bakes around static collision.
 Do not reintroduce logical wall cells or grid blocking flags.
 - BSP debug buildings must include at least one exterior exit carved into the perimeter wall so interior rooms can connect to buffered exterior ground.

+### BSP Debug Editing

+- BSP debug mode is runtime-only. `BspDebugMapController` generates `_generated_bsp_data` from parameter inputs, swaps it into `MapLoader`, and restores the authored map when debug mode is disabled.
+- Manual BSP edits mutate only the current generated BSP data.
+Changing seed/parameters or regenerating the debug map discards manual room and door edits.
+- `BspRoomProcessor` remains the stateless rule surface for BSP edit geometry: room lookup, nearest side selection, 1m door snapping, generated-door protection, and shared split resizing.
+- `BspDebugEditorController` is the scene coordinator for edit input.
+It uses ground-plane camera projection and only captures left-click/drag behavior while BSP debug mode is active and the BSP panel mode is `Select`, `Door`, or `Resize`.
+- `BspDebugPanel` owns the edit mode controls.
+Select mode chooses a room, Door mode toggles manual doors for the selected room, and Resize mode drags shared BSP split walls in 1m increments.
+- Generated default doors and the generated exterior exit are protected from Door-mode removal.
+Manual doors are marked with `BspDoor.is_manual` and can be removed by clicking them again.
+- Resizing moves a shared BSP split, not an isolated room rectangle.
+Resize attempts that would violate `min_room_size_m` are rejected.
+- After accepted edits, the debug controller recompiles to `MapData`, reloads the generated map, rebakes navigation, and refreshes `NavigationDebugOverlay`.

 ### Movement Validation